Epsylon42/apc/README.md

 * alt(Ps...): accepts one or more parsers and executes them in sequence.
 Returns the result of the first successful parser.
 If they have the same return type, returns it, otherwise, returns a `variant`
 * hide(P): accepts one parser and executes it but replaces its return type with `NilOk`
 * many(P): accepts one parser and executes it until it fails.
 Returns vector of values
+* any: accepts a type parameter and returns anything

 ### error handling